MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 ## Duplicate a 3D model to use for similar items

 Sometimes, you need multiple copies of the same 3D models to point to similar items in the work area.
-Rather than picking up new instances of a 3D model from the asset bins and having to set their position and style, you can simply duplicate a 3D model.
-The duplicate will have the same rotation and style settings.
+Rather than adding new instances of a 3D model from the asset bin and having to set the position and style each time, you can save time by duplicating the 3D model.
+The duplicate will have the same rotation and style settings as the original.

 To duplicate a model: